KipK/Ghettostation/README.txt

 Method 2: manually enter bearing value from an external compass ( your smartphone one will do the job )

-Method 3: just point the tracker to the North.
+Method 3: use the uav compass data.
+Point yourr uav to the neutral direction of the tracker

 Method 4: Use internal HMC5883 compass reading